 Teck holds a 20% limited partnership interest in the Fort Hills Partnership, which is developing the Fort Hills oil sands project.
-The Fort Hills Partnership retained independent reserves evaluators GLJ Petroleum Consultants Ltd. ("GLJ") to prepare a geological audit of the contingent bitumen resource estimated for the Fort Hills project as at December 31, 2010.
+The Fort Hills Partnership retained independent reserves evaluators GLJ Petroleum Consultants Ltd. ("GLJ") to assess the reserves and/or contingent bitumen resources for the Fort Hills project as at December 31, 2011.

-The range of contingent bitumen resources associated with the proposed Fort Hills oil sands project as audited by GLJ is summarized as follows:
+The range of contingent bitumen resources associated with the proposed Fort Hills oil sands project as determined by GLJ is summarized as follows: